jwluiten/jwluiten.github.io/docs/index.md

 ## Let's help each other

 The challenges I encountered in getting my SunSDR on the air, are the reason for this website.
-My goal is to help other Hams by creating a central location where I and others can write documentation and blog about our experiences with SunSDR, the expertSDR frontend and Ham Radio in general.
+My goal is to help other Hams by creating a central location where I and others can write documentation and blog about our experiences with SunSDR, the expertSDR front-end and Ham Radio in general.

 ## Call to participate